 What does being on a college’s wait list mean?

 It means they like you!
 You meet their criteria, but they just don’t have enough room in their class.
 So they need to see who accepts their admission offers to see how much space they have.
-In prior years, the deposit deadline has been May 1, but that date has shifted recently.
-After they know how many students have accepted their offer, they will determine how many students they can admit from the wait list.
-That means you are very unlikely to find out if you’re in before the deposit deadline, so you need to accept a spot at a college that has admitted you.
+For most colleges, the deposit deadline is May 1.
+After each college knows how many students have accepted their offer, they will determine how many students they can admit from the wait list.
+That means you are very unlikely to find out if you’re in before May 1, so you need to accept a spot at a college that has admitted you.